kagale/hackerRank/README.md

-This document contains solutions of problems in Hacker rank which I tried to solve.
+This repo contains solutions of problems in Hacker rank which I tried to solve.